 For a list of free tax publications, order Publication 910, Guide to Free Tax Services.

 It also contains an index of tax topics and related publications and describes other free tax information services available from IRS, including tax education and assistance programs.

 If you have access to a personal computer and modem, you also can get many forms and publications electronically.
 See Quick and Easy Access to Tax Help and Forms in your income tax package for details.
-If space permitted, this information is at the end of this publication.

 Tax questions.
 You can call the IRS with your tax questions.
-Check your income tax package or telephone book for the local number, or you cancall 1-800-829-1040.
+Check your income tax package or telephone book for the local number, or you can call 1-800-829-1040.